Muhammad Basharat Raja: Political career

 He began his political career with the Pakistan Peoples Party (PPP) in 1970s and then joined Pakistan Muslim League (N) (PML-N).

 He was elected to the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad (IJI) from Constituency PP-4 (Rawalpindi-IV) in the 1990 Pakistani general election.
 He received 45,389 votes and defeated Zakir Hussain Shah.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-4 (Rawalpindi-IV) in the 1993 Pakistani general election.
 He received 47,811 votes and defeated Zakir Hussain Shah.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-4 (Rawalpindi-IV) in the 1997 Pakistani general election.
 He received 46,253 votes and defeated Zamarud Khan.
 During his tenure as member of the Punjab Assembly, he served in the provincial Punjab cabinet of Chief Minister Shehbaz Sharif as Provincial Minister of Punjab for Law and Parliamentary Affairs with the additional ministerial portfolio of Information, Culture and Youth Affairs.

 He quit PML-N following the 1999 Pakistani coup d'état and joined Pakistan Muslim League (Q) (PML-Q).
-Large number of his tribesman parted ways with him after this decision and decided to remain loyal with Mian Nawaz Sharif, joined Ch Nisar Ali Khan.
+Large number of his tribesmen parted ways with him after this decision and decided to remain loyal to Mian Nawaz Sharif, joined Ch Nisar Ali Khan.

 He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-6 (Rawalpindi-VI) in the 2002 Pakistani general election but was unsuccessful.
 He received 14,701 votes and lost the seat to Raja Arshad Mehmood, a candidate of PML-N.

-On 3 January 2003, he was inducted into the provincial Punjab cabinet of Chief Minister Chaudhry Pervaiz Elahi and appointed as adviser to the chief minister of Punjab.
+On 3 January 2003, he was inducted into the provincial Punjab cabinet of Chief Minister Chaudhry Pervaiz Elahi and appointed adviser to the chief minister of Punjab.